Oregon State University's Bridge to Success Program

-To be considered, a new student must meet the following criteria:
+To be considered, a new student must be an on-time applicant by meeting the following criteria:

-- On time applicant (complete application by Feb.
-1 admissions priority deadline) and is admitted to OSU
+Complete the admissions application by Feb.
+1 priority deadline and be fully admissible to OSU

-- Submits FAFSA by OSU's Feb.
+Submits the FAFSA by OSU's Feb.
 28th financial aid priority deadline

-- Qualifies for and receives Oregon Opportunity Grant funding
+Eligible to receives Oregon Opportunity Grant funding (12 term limit)

 Receiving the Bridge to Success Award